Family Orientation FAQ

 What if I can’t attend the orientation program?

 If you cannot attend orientation, please make sure your student attends.
-If your student cannot attend orientation, they may not be able to register for classes until all orientation sessions are over in late August.
+If your student cannot attend orientation, they may not be able to register for classes.
 Please be aware that all students are assessed an orientation fee regardless of participation.